gWeiXP/PPCap/README.md

 # PPCap

-It's still not runnable; we're still making modifications.
-Just learned how to use GitHub.

 The code for applying PPCap to PureT has been uploaded to [GitHub](https://github.com/gWeiXP/PPCapPureT).
 We will be uploading the data and trained models soon.

 See `'appendix.pdf'` for the revised appendix.